diliboy88/diliboy88/README.md

 ### Hi there 👋

-🔭 I’m currently working on a e-ink watch called Sp1ke!
+🕒 I’m currently worked on a e-ink watch called Sp1ke!

+🔭 I’m currently working on 'ZeroHub'!

 🌱 I’m currently learning on how to program with XCode

-👯 I’m looking to collaborate to help people who needs a simple 3d print design
+👯 I’m looking to collaborate to help people who needs a simple 3D print designs.

 🤔 I’m looking for help with coding on HTML/CSS/JS for my websites.